q4n0/RTL-DRIVER-GRAB/README.md

 #Now execute and let magic happen
     sudo ./rtlinstll.sh

+Issues 🚨

+Report any build problems and see the FAQ at bottom of this README.

+⚠️ If you see a line such as: make[1]: *** /lib/modules/5.17.5-300.fc36.x86_64/build: No such file or directory.
+Stop.

+This indicates you have NOT installed the kernel headers.

+Use the following instructions for that step.
 INCASE YOU UPGRADE KERNEL USE
 #Use admin priviledges with sudo to make it executable
     sudo chmod +x rtlupdate.sh